Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/QuickStartGuide.md

 ## The default Action Maps and Actions

+Action Maps allow you to organise Actions into groups which represent specific situations where a set of actions make sense together.

-Actions can be grouped into Action Maps, and the Input System's default configuration comes with two Action Maps: "Player" and "UI".
+The Input System's default configuration comes with two Action Maps: "Player" and "UI".
 These each contain default actions that are typically useful for gameplay and user interface interactions respectively.

-The "Player" action map defines several game-related actions such as "Move", "Look", "Jump" and "Attack" actions.
+The "Player" Action Map defines several game-related actions such as "Move", "Look", "Jump" and "Attack" actions.
 The "UI" action map defines several user-interface-related actions such as "Navigate", "Submit" and "Cancel".

  Each each default action has bindings to several different types of Control.
 For example: